Tanvii13/InSem1Project/README.md

 The snake is represented as a linked list, where each node stores the position (x, y) of a part of the snake's body.
 The head of the list represents the current position of the snake's head, and new segments are added as food is consumed.
 This structure allows for easy movement and growth of the snake without requiring complex data management.

 ### Food Generation
 Food is randomly generated on the grid at an empty location that is not occupied by the snake.
 The game ensures that the food does not appear at a position already occupied by the snake.
-When the snake consumes the food, it grows in length, increasing the difficulty of movement, and new food is generated at another random location, keeping the game dynamic.
+When the snake consumes the food, it grows in length by 1, increasing the difficulty of movement, and new food is generated at another random location.

 ### Game Board
 The game board defines the playing field dimensions.
 It consists of a bounded area where the snake moves.
 The boundaries of the board serve as obstacles, and the snake must navigate within these limits without colliding into the walls.
-The size of the board can be adjusted to modify the game's difficulty level.
+The size of the board can be adjusted.

 ### User Input and Movement
 The game captures user input to control the movement of the snake.
 The snake can move in four directions: left, right, up, and down.
 The movement must be continuous, meaning the snake moves in the chosen direction until a new input is received.
 Additionally, the snake cannot reverse its direction immediately to prevent unintended game-ending moves.